Storage rings as detectors for relic gravitational-wave background ?: Introduction

 \section{Introduction}

-The existence of gravitational waves has been predicted by Einstein's general theory of relativity \cite{JW73}--\cite{JP99} .
-Starting with the pioneering work by Weber \cite{JW60} one of the most challenging problems of experimental physics is the detection of gravitational radiation.
-In the seventies of the last century the existence of gravitational waves has been confirmed indirectly in a set of accurate measurements of secular orbital period changes in the Hulse--Taylor binary pulsar \cite{JT82}.
-An attempt for the observation of the cosmic low--frequency gravitational--wave background has been undertaken by Stinebring, Ryba, Taylor and Romani \cite{DS90}.
+The existence of gravitational waves has been predicted by Einstein \cite{Einstein1916, Einstein1917} within Einstein's general theory of relativity \cite{Einstein1916GR} (see also \cite{Misner1973, Peacock1999}).
+Starting with the pioneering work by Weber \cite{Weber1960} one of the most challenging problems of experimental physics is the detection of gravitational radiation.
+In the seventies of the last century the existence of gravitational waves has been confirmed indirectly in a set of accurate measurements of secular orbital period changes in the Hulse-Taylor binary pulsar \cite{Taylor1982, Taylor1989}.
+An attempt for the observation of the cosmic low-frequency gravitational-wave background has been undertaken by Stinebring {\it et al.} \cite{Stinebring1990}.
+Recently \cite{Abbott2016}, LIGO and Virgo scientific collaborations have succeeded in detecting the gravitational waves in the frequency range 100 - 300\, {\rm Hz}.
+Such a success of LIGO and Virgo scientific collaborations might provide a background for the existence of gravitational waves in very different frequency ranges.

-An interesting influence of gravity on the parameters of storage rings of the Large Electron Positron Collider (LEP) at CERN and the SPring--8 in Japan has been found by Arnaudon {\it et al.} \cite{LA95} and Dat${\acute{\rm e}}$ and Kumagai \cite{SD99}, and Takao and Shimada \cite{MT00}, respectively.
-Below we will discuss only the measurements for the SPring--8 storage ring \cite{SD99,MT00}, though our results should be applicable also to other storage rings.

-In the analysis of the influence of gravity on the SPring--8 electron storage ring Dat${\acute{\rm e}}$, Kumagai, Takao and Shimada have considered the changes of the machine circumference $C_0 \simeq 1436\,{\rm m}$ in dependence of gravitational coupling of the storage ring to the Moon and the Sun.
-According to \cite{SD99,MT00}, the change $\Delta C$ of the reference value of the machine circumference is defined by the gravitational interaction of the electron storage ring with the Moon and the Sun due to the tidal and seasonal forces.
-A total rate of a change of the machine circumference can be written as